tenyks/json-wikipedia/README.md

   * a list of external links that appear in the article;
   * if the article  is a redirect, the pointed article;
   * a list of section titles in the article;
-  * the text of the article, divided in paragraphs (PLAIN, no wikitext);
+  * the text of the article, divided in paragraphLites (PLAIN, no wikitext);
   * the categories and the templates of the articles;
   * the list of attributes found in the templates;
   * a list of terms highlighted in the article;